arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/0EdATSgIc9o" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Sequential Function Chart
-This languages approaches the script similar to a flow-chart so you have blocks which do some work, you check the result of that work, and afterwards you keep flowing with the choices.
+This language approaches the script in a similar way as a flow-chart so you have blocks that do some work, you check the result of that work, and afterwards you keep flowing with the choices.

 SFC language can not interact directly with the machine, meaning you can not make an output be OFF directly, to do so you will need to create **actions**

 #### Actions
-An action is a script in another language (i.e structured text) that performs the work, this will get triggered depending on the chart.
+An action is a script in another language (i.e. structured text) that performs the work, this will get triggered depending on the chart.

-To create one go on your project tree, right-click the SFC script and click the "New action" button.
+To create one go to your project tree, right-click the SFC script and click the "New action" button.

 ![Creating new action](assets/newAction.png)